For vasectomy, Dr. McHugh has a top 5% badge, because he treated more vasectomy patients than 95% of similar doctors nationwide.

 - No unprotected sexual activity until no sperm are seen in the ejaculate in two specimens at 6 and 8 weeks or a negative spermcheck.com test kit.

 Vasectomy in pictures-“The movie.”
 Click the YouTube play button.
-(Over one thousand views!)
+(Over two thousand views!)

 And of course the procedure should only be performed if the couple has thoughtfully considered all options, consequences and consider the procedure permanent.
 However…Dr. McHugh commonly performs Microscopic Vasectomy Reversals and is one of Georgia’s most experienced urological microscopic surgeons.